 Toothpastes such as Colgate Sensitive® are available for people who suffer from sensitive teeth, but it may not be fit for a child with a more ambiguous condition.
 It's important to consult a dentist before allowing your child to use a desensitizing product, especially if he is under the age of 12.
 If it turns out that the smell or taste of the current toothpaste your child uses is causing him discomfort, switch to a mildly flavored (or unflavored) variety which might be your best option.
-According to the National Center for Infants, Toddlers, and Families, it might be appropriate to skip toothpaste or even a toothbrush for kids under three if it causes either irritation or sensitivity.
 Instead, use a clean washcloth or piece of gauze to gently wipe your child's teeth and gums until you can visit your dental professional for an appointment.

 Fluoride to Strengthen Teeth

 If your child's tooth sensitivity is related to cavities, in-office fluoride treatments can prove to be beneficial.
 Fluoride strengthens the teeth's enamel, lowering one's risk for extensive tooth decay.
 Usually, special fluoride treatments, such as the use of a fluoride gel or foam, are only needed if your child has a higher-than-average risk for tooth decay, according to the Centers for Disease Control and Prevention.
 Although you can purchase fluoride gel to use at home, it's only available with a prescription from your child's dentist.